e-Contract/eid-applet/trunk/README.txt

 	-DgroupId=org.jboss -DartifactId=jboss-as-distribution \
 	-Dversion=5.0.0.GA -Dpackaging=zip -DgeneratePom=true -Dclassifier=jdk6

-During the build process an eToken is required to sign the applet JAR.
+During the build process a token is required to sign the applet JAR.
+By default the Maven build will use a software token to sign the applet JAR.
+One can configure the usage of an eToken via the following Maven property:
+	-Dtoken=etoken
 The eToken configuration is located in pom.xml under the eid-applet-package artifact.